 The analysis of sensitivity to changes in market risk factors is conducted by means of a scenario analysis.
-The Group relies on expert scenarios reflecting its judgment concerning the behavior of individual market risk factors in the future.
+The Company relies on expert scenarios reflecting its judgment concerning the behaviour of individual market risk factors in the future.
 The scope of the analysis includes only those items which meet the IFRS definition of financial instruments.

-The interest rate risk sensitivity analysis is conducted by the Group using the parallel shift in the yield curve by the potential change in reference interest rates within a horizon until the date of the next financial statements.
+The interest rate risk sensitivity analysis is conducted by the Company using the parallel shift in the yield curve by the potential change in reference interest rates within a horizon until the date of the next financial statements.
 The interest rate risk sensitivity analysis has been carried out based on average reference interest rates in the year.
-The scale of potential changes in interest rates has been estimated on the basis of implied volatility for interest rate options quoted on the interbank market for currencies which expose the Group to the interest rate risk as at the end of the reporting period.
+The scale of potential changes in interest rates has been estimated on the basis of implied volatility for interest rate options quoted on the interbank market for currencies which expose the Company to the interest rate risk as at the end of the reporting period.

-The Group identifies its exposure to the risk of changes in WIBOR, EURIBOR and LIBOR USD interest rates.
-As at 31 December 2018 and as at 31 December 2017, its exposure to the risk of changes in EURIBOR and LIBOR USD was immaterial.

-The tables below present sensitivity of the gross profit/loss as well as other comprehensive income (gross) of the Group to reasonably possible changes in interest rates within a horizon until the date of the next financial statements, assuming that all other risk factors remain unchanged.
+The Company identifies its exposure to the risk of changes in WIBOR, EURIBOR and LIBOR USD interest rates.
+As at 31 December 2018 and 31 December 2017, its exposure to changes in EURIBOR and LIBOR USD rates was immaterial.
+The tables below present sensitivity of the gross profit/loss as well as other comprehensive income (gross) to reasonably possible changes in interest rates within a horizon until the date of the next financial statements, assuming that all other risk factors remain unchanged.